What is colic really and 7 things real Mama's have found that helped their babies!

 3. Homeopathics and probiotics

 These two seemed to be suggested hand in hand quite often, suggesting the teaming up being more beneficial.
 There were a number of homeopathics suggested, but the one that seemed to pop up most regularly was Willby's Wind and Colic Mix.
-What I love about Willby's is they "conduct a free consultation about you and your baby to determine that your baby does indeed have colic."
+What I love about Willby's is they "."

 -words from other Mama's